-The EIR for the Caritas Village project identifies an impact to Cultural Resources that is significant and unavoidable.
+The EIR for the Caritas Village project identifies an impact to Cultural Resources that are significant and unavoidable.
 If the City wishes to approve the project despite these identified significant and unavoidable impacts, the City must state the reasons for its action in writing.
 This "Statement of Overriding Considerations" must be adopted by the City Council and included in the record of project approval.

-A Statement of Overriding Considerations, which is summarized below, is included in the resolution to adopt the Findings of Fact and Statement of Overriding Considerations pursuant to CEQA.
+A draft Statement of Overriding Considerations, which is summarized below, is included in the draft Planning Commission resolution recommending that the City Council adopt the Findings of Fact pursuant to CEQA.

-Table ES-1-Executive Summary of Impacts and Mitigation Measures in the Final EIR identifies the following impact to Cultural Resources, which is significant and unavoidable and cannot be feasibly mitigated:
+Table ES-1-Executive Summary of Impacts and Mitigation Measures in the Final EIR identifies the following impact to Cultural Resources, which are significant and unavoidable and cannot be feasibly mitigated: